 A succession of research assessments since 1986 have determined the level of government funding for research in UK Higher Education through one element of the dual support system.
 An annual block grant supports research infrastructure and allows universities to undertake research of their choosing.
 This funding is allocated selectively on the basis of quality, the assessment process being carried out by the Higher Education Council for England (HEFCE) on behalf of funding bodies in England, Wales, Northern Ireland and Scotland.

 The other aspect of the dual support system is funding through Research Councils UK.
 The seven Research Councils receive money from the government's Science Budget, administered through the Department of Business, Innovation and Skills, to provide support for specific projects and programmes.
 This funding is awarded on the basis of individual applications, which are peer reviewed.

 Impact is defined by HEFCE as covering 'economic and social benefits that are built on research of the highest quality'.
 It does not include impact through intellectual influence on scientific knowledge and academia, or impact on students and teaching within the same Higher Education Institution.
-For REF, impacts occurring in the assessment period (1st Jan 2008 - 31st July 2013) must be linked to previous underpinning research or research-based activity, which has been supported by the institution claiming the impact.
+For REF2014, impacts occurring in the assessment period (1st Jan 2008 - 31st July 2013) must be linked to previous underpinning research or research-based activity, which has been supported by the institution claiming the impact.
 The underpinning research must also reach a threshold of quality defined as 'recognised internationally in terms of originality, significance and rigour.'